francoish-oss/monorepo-wasm-boilerplate/ARCH.md

 * **What is a Contract?** The absolute truth.
 Your WIT files or OpenAPI specs.
 If it's not defined here, it doesn't exist.
 It forms the unbreakable boundary of your component.
 [Read more + Example about a Contract](./src/contracts/CONTRACT.MD)
 * **What is the Core?** The brain.
 Pure business logic.
 It has zero idea what an HTTP request or IndexedDB is, and it should stay that way.
 [Read more + Example about buisness logic](./src/core/CORE.MD)
 * **What is a Host?** The runtime environment.
 The engine (like Wasmtime or a browser or a cloud configuration) that actually spins up the Wasm module.
 * **What is a Lib?** (Not a political joke, I promise).
 Dumb utilities.
 These are dependencies that don't know or care about your business rules—think loggers, date-parsers, or serialization tools.
-[Read more + Example about buisness logic](./src/libs/LIBS.MD)
+[Read more + Example about libs](./src/libs/LIBS.MD)

 ## Folder structure hello world
 ```text